pomdtr/sunbeam/docs/src/introduction.md

 ## What is sunbeam?

-Sunbeam is a command-line launcher, similar to spotlight, rofi or raycast.
+Sunbeam is a command-line launcher, inspired by fzf and raycast.
 It allows you to build interactives UIs from simple scripts.

 ## Why sunbeam?